 - Failed toggle switch

-Multiple issues ail Honda odyssey slide doors but the most common ones can be easily suppressed with a simple reset.
+Multiple issues ail Honda Odyssey slide doors, but the most common ones can be easily suppressed with a simple reset.

-This is in simple terms a manual override of the door’s operations to work around a malfunction.
-The procedure is swift and easy-Honda made it this way.
+This is, in simple terms, a manual override of the door’s operations to work around a malfunction.
+The procedure is swift, and easy-Honda made it this way.

 How To Reset A Honda Odyssey Slide Door.

-1. Switch off the slide door.
+- Switch off the sliding door.

-3. Reposition each fuse at its original position.
+- Reposition each fuse at its original position.
 Set the primary switch to OFF and the ignition button to LOCK.

-4. Open the door doors completely.
+- Open the door doors completely.
 Since the functions are OFF, you will have to do it manually.

-6. Now, turn ON the main switch on the dash.
+- Now, turn ON the main switch on the dash.

-7. Hold the close button for a few seconds to let the door close and repeat the same for the other door.
+- Hold the close button for a few seconds to let the door close and repeat the same for the other door.

-8. The door should be fixed now.
+- The door should be fixed now.
 Play with the switch and remote to test for improvement.

 The Slide Door Won’t Open All The Way